*Updated October 2022

-Each month, we publish one report from our SDG Forecast series, which aims to help companies align with the Sustainable Development Goals.
+Several years ago, around the original publish date of this article, we were engaged in releasing reports that we called our SDG Forecast series, which aimed to help companies align with Sustainable Development Goals.
 Emphasizing the importance of technological innovation for achieving more sustainable operations, each publication focuses on one UN Goal and includes data from the Valuer platform, market analysis, trending technologies, relevant startups, and more.

 Satelligence utilizes satellite geodata analytics to help companies tackle deforestation and meet sustainability commitments.
 This is achieved by combining radar and optical satellite images to assess patterns and trends in forest and agriculture, tracking deforestation and environmental risks in real-time.